ayurmedia/ChocolateyAndGUI/README.md

 Simplify Installation of Chocolate and GUI

 You should run the .exe file, the .cmd is just the input for compiling the exe.
+(You could also run the .cmd, but then you need to run it with "rightclick - run as administrator" which is already quite difficult for beginners.
+Priority of this idea is to simplify usage.)

 Download finished binary:
 https://github.com/ayurmedia/ChocolateyAndGUI/blob/master/installChocolateyAndGUI.exe?raw=true